jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 .. note:: "Replace" - the option defines if existing dictionary records will be replaced or not after import

-6. You can chose any combination of configuration file and proceed by clicking on the "Next button"
+6. You can chose any combination of configuration file and proceed by clicking the "Next button"

 At this moment you will observe modal window with preview of the dictionary import results